Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Does your profile show you in a relationship?

 When do you feel it is the right time to show your new boyfriend your social network account?
-When do you feel is the right time to show him as your boyfriend on your account or does that mater?
+When do you feel it is the right time to show him as your boyfriend on your account, or does that matter?

 (Facebook profiles and the like can create jealousy, suspicions, mistrust, and snooping.
 Both of you should be out in the open regarding your use, sharing, and participation in such sites.)